Booster set image

 If your bills are increasing, we recommend arranging a pump energy check.
 This check gives you an accurate view of current pump performance and can calculate whether any cost savings could be made by upgrading the unit.

-Pressure too High
+7. Pressure is too High

-One of the most common reasons for the pressure being too high is the pressure relief valve (PRV) which controls pressure being set too high or being stuck open.
+One of the most common reasons for the pressure being too high is the pressure relief valve (PRV), which controls pressure being set too high or being stuck open.

 If your pressure is running too high, we recommend checking the pressure gauge and manually reducing the pressure if required.
-If the PRV does not close or the pressure will not decrease, organise an inspection from an engineer.
+If the PRV does not close or the pressure does not decrease, organise an inspection from an engineer.

 Professional Booster Set Repairs and Maintenance